APPENDICES

 1

-Older son Aristide, fils, by his first wife, born in c1837, married Eliza Bossier or Bonin in a civil ceremony in St. Martin Parish in September 1856.
+Older son Aristide, fils, by his father's first wife, born in c1837, married Eliza Bossier or Bonin in a civil ceremony in St. Martin Parish in September 1856.
 He worked as a clerk.
 Their son Eugène Raoul, called Raoul, was born in St. Martin Parish in September 1857 but died at age 5 in July 1862, and Paul Fernand was born in February 1863.
-During the War Between the States, Aristide, fils served in Company C of the 8th Regiment Louisiana Infantry, raised in St. Martin Parish, which fought in Virginia, Maryland, and Pennsylvania--one of General R. E. Lee's Louisiana Tigers.
-Aristide, fils enlisted in St. Martin Parish in March 1862; he was 25 years old.
+During the War of 1861-65, Aristide, fils served in Company C of the 8th Regiment Louisiana Infantry, raised in St. Martin Parish, which fought in Virginia, Maryland, and Pennsylvania--one of General R. E. Lee's Louisiana Tigers.
+Aristide, fils enlisted in St. Martin Parish in March 1862, age 25.
 He joined his company in Virginia and was present for duty until June 1862, when he was absent sick at Lynchburg.
 He returned to his unit in July and was present for duty until he was absent sick again that autumn and early winter, this time in Richmond.
 He returned to his regiment in January 1863 but was absent sick, once again in Lynchburg, in May and August.
 As a result, he missed the Gettysburg Campaign of June and July in which his brother Alfred was captured.
 Aristide, fils returned to his regiment in August and was present for duty until he, too, fell into the hands of the enemy, at Darksville, near Winchester, Virginia, in September 1864.
 The federals sent him to Harpers Ferry, West Virginia, and then on to the prisoner-of-war compound at Camp Lookout, Maryland, where he remained until he was paroled and exchanged at Coxes Landing, on the James River below Richmond, in February 1865.
 He does not appear on the roll of Lee's soldiers who surrendered at Appomattox Courthouse the following April, so one wonders what happened to him after his exchange.

 2

-Younger son Alfred, by his first wife, married Julie, daughter of French Creole Antoine Perret, at the Opelousas church, St. Landry Parish, in February 1859.
+Younger son Alfred, by his father's first wife, married Julie, daughter of French Creole Antoine Perret, at the Opelousas church, St. Landry Parish, in February 1859.
 He worked as a printer.
-During the War Between the States, Alfred served in Company C of the 6th Regiment Louisiana Infantry, raised in St. Landry Parish, which fought in Virginia, Maryland, and Pennsylvania--another of General R. E. Lee's Louisiana Tigers.
+During the War of 1861-65, Alfred served in Company C of the 6th Regiment Louisiana Infantry, raised in St. Landry Parish, which fought in Virginia, Maryland, and Pennsylvania--another of General R. E. Lee's Louisiana Tigers.
 His Confederate service was very different from that of his brother Aristide, fils.
 Alfred enlisted in Company C at Camp Moore, Louisiana, in June 1861 and followed his regiment to Virginia.
 In the spring of 1862, he was detailed as a nurse in an undisclosed hospital, probably in Richmond.
 The following July and August, when his regiment was heavily engaged with Lee's army in northern Virginia, Alfred was absent without leave.
 He returned to his company, however, and was reported sick that autumn.
 Back with his company later that autumn, he was present for duty until he was taken prisoner on the retreat from Gettysburg, Pennsylvania, in July 1863.
-The Federals sent him to Fort McHenry, Maryland, and then to the prisoner-of-war camp at Camp Delaware.
+The Federals sent him to Fort McHenry, Maryland, and then to the prisoner-of-war compound at Camp Delaware.
 The prisoner-of-war experience was not to his liking; in August he took the oath of allegiance to the United States government and joined the 3rd Regiment Delaware Cavalry, enlisting for the duration of the war.
 One wonders if, after the war was over, this "galvanized Yankee," who deserted the Southern cause, had the nerve to return to St. Landry Parish.

 .